-Reclamation of the Waste Rock Pile included re-contouring, addition of lime, placement of soil cover, construction of 5,000 ft of synthetically-lined stormwater channels, and revegetation (Golder Associates and Schafer and Associates, 1993).
+Reclamation of the Waste Rock Pile included re-contouring, addition of lime to the upper 12 in. of scarified waste rock, placement of soil cover, construction of 5,000 ft of synthetically-lined stormwater channels, and re-vegetation (Golder Associates and Schafer and Associates, 1993).
 Approximately 300,000 cubic yards (yd3) of rock-fill material were added to the Waste Rock Pile for re-contouring.
 Lime was applied to the re-contoured surface at 20 to 60 tons per acre, which resulted in an 8- to 10-in. layer.
 Approximately 155,000 yd3 of imported cover soil was spread evenly across the Waste Rock Pile resulting in an average thickness of 18 in.
 This cover was applied in two "lifts."
-The lower lift consisted of 6 to 8 in. of subsoil (caliche), which was a coarser material high in natural lime, while the upper lift consisted of 10 to 12 in. of topsoil composed of a sandy-clay loam.
+The lower lift consisted of 6 to 8 in. of subsoil, which was a coarser material high in natural lime, while the upper lift consisted of 10 to 12 in. of topsoil composed of a sandy-clay loam.

 The Waste Rock Pile reclamation was completed around 1996, but the vegetative cover did not mature until 2005.
 An RO evaporation pond was constructed on top of the Waste Rock Pile as part of the Open Pit water treatment conducted in 2002 to 2003.
 Between 2011 and 2016, significant improvements were made to shed stormwater runoff and reduce the potential for cover erosion.
 The stormwater diversion features also assisted with reducing infiltration and generation of ARD.
+During 2019, the East Groin stormwater channel was investigated and found to be a potential source for infiltrated stormwater into the Waste Rock Pile (WRP).
+In 2021, repairs to the East Groin stormwater channel were made by filling voids in the East Groin rip rap with a two-part polyurethane resin (Meridiam Partners, 2021).

 The DP-55 groundwater monitoring system includes monitoring wells in Dolores Gulch downgradient of the ARD Interceptor Wall and two wells completed beneath the Waste Rock Pile.
 Monitoring wells are shown in Figure 4.